apache/solr/solr/packaging/test/README.md

 ## Running Tests

-Rough draft version - install BATS using their guide.
-We require the following BATS modules:
-* bats-core
-* bats-support
-* bats-assert

-From the project root, run `./gradlew assemble` - this will build all of the jars and assemble the binary distribution.

-Run `bats solr/packaging/test` to run the whole suite, or refer to a single file to run only that test suite.
-Refer to the BATS documentation for additional flags and debugging advice.
+Tests can be run via `./gradlew bats`.
+ This will download the necessary BATS libraries to your `.gradle` directory, assemble the binary distribution, and run the full test suite.

+Individual test files can be run by specifying the `-P bats.tests=[test_file.bats]` property.

 ## Writing Tests

 Our tests should all `load bats_helper` which provides a `common_setup` function that test files can call from their own `setup()` function.

+Test are defined as `@test "description of the test" { ... }` with statements in the function body.
+Test names can include letters, number, and spaces.
+They cannot include special characters like dashes or underscores, so JIRA issue numbers and command line flags are not valid test names.
+For more detail about BATS features, please consult special features of BATS, please consult

 Some tests will start clusters or create collections, please take care to delete any resources that you create.
  They will not be cleaned for you automatically.

 It is recommended that you install and run `shellcheck` to verify your test scripts and catch common mistakes before committing your changes.